 - Master of Science in Statistics (M.S.)
 The 35-hour M.S. is designed to give a broad coverage of both statistical theory and application, with the flexibility to address your particular interests.
 Our M.S. graduates pursue their futures either directly in government, business, or industry, or go on to pursue a doctorate in statistics or another quantitative field.

 - Doctor of Philosophy in Statistics (Ph.D.)
-The 65-hour Ph.D. is designed to prepare students to be statistical researchers or university faculty members.
-Based on their interests, our graduates are currently in tenure track faculty positions at research universities such as Mississippi State, Texas Tech, and the University of Miami as well as at more teaching centered schools such as Northern Kentucky, Winthrop, and UNC Wilmington.
-The program is flexible enough to serve both those entering with a bachelor's or master's degree, with or without previous statistical training.
+The 65-hour Ph.D. (for a student entering the program with a Bachelor's degree) or 48-hour Ph.D. (for a student entering the program with a Master's degree in statistics) is designed to prepare students to be statistical researchers or university faculty members.
+Based on their interests, our graduates are currently in tenure track faculty positions at research universities such as Mississippi State, Bowling Green, Northern Illinois, Southern Illinois, and the University of Miami as well as at more teaching centered schools such as Bentley, Duquesne, Radford, Winthrop, and UNC Wilmington.

 More information on our program is available at the above links.
 If you have any questions not addressed by these links don't hesitate to contact the graduate coordinator at firstname.lastname@example.org.
 We would be more than happy to answer your questions or help to arrange an on-campus visit.

 If you would like to be considered for one of our programs, carefully completing an application is the first step in your admissions process.
 The on-line application can be completed at www.gradschool.sc.edu.